Rambosan/PowerApps-Merge-ImagesAPI/README.md

 # Merging a Photo Image and Pen Input Image in Power Apps

-this HTTP Trigger Functions can allow it!
+this HTTP Trigger Functions allows you to merging two image in Power Apps

 # MergeImages
 Merge two image and return one image as data uri.<br>